 - required work may reasonably be completed in an agreed-upon time frame; and

 - the Incomplete is not given as a substitute for a failing grade; and

-- the Incomplete is not based solely on a student's failure to complete work or as a means of raising his/ her grade by doing additional work after the grade report time; and
+- the Incomplete is not based solely on a student's failure to complete work or as a means of raising the student's grade by doing additional work after the grade report time; and

 - the student initiates the request for an Incomplete grade before the end of the academic term; and

 - the instructor and student complete the Application for Incomplete Grade form before the end of the academic term.

 Appropriate grades must be assigned in other circumstances.
 A failing grade and last date of attendance should be recorded for students who cease attending class without authorization.
 Students who are unable to complete a course and who do not meet these circumstances should consider dropping the course.

 Once the coursework is completed and graded, the instructor must submit the grade using the University’s grade change process.
 It is in the student’s best interest that incomplete grades are made up by the end of the following academic term.
 Incomplete grades must be made up and final grades submitted within one calendar year.
 Only under the most extenuating circumstances may an Incomplete be made up more than one calendar year from the date it is recorded and only with approval of the dean of the unit in which the course was taken.
 The coursework may be completed while the student is not enrolled.

 Incomplete grades will expire on the date selected by the professor when the grade of incomplete is entered.
 This date will be no more than one calendar year from the last day of classes of the quarter in which the incomplete was incurred.
 Faculty may enter a default grade that will appear on the transcripts should the expiration deadline lapse without further action on the part of the student.
 Incomplete grades may be replaced with letter grades prior to the expiration deadline with faculty approval through PioneerWeb.